OkubeEmmanuel/Languge-App/README.md

 # Languge-App
-An android app that teaches idoma and tiv language.
+An android app that provides a guide to idoma and tiv language.
 Tiv and idoma are indigenous languages of people from Benue state Nigeria.